deeptho/neumodvb/docs/spectrum.md

 * The `Tune mux` panel allows you to pick an already known (earlier scanned) mux from a list.
-This is very handy if your drivers do not support blind scan, because it will copy the proper tuning parameters, such as symbolrate, PLS codes and such.
+This is very handy if your drivers do not support blind scan, because it will copy the proper tuning parameters, such as symbol rate, PLS codes and such.
 You can still use blind scan if you want.

   * At the very bottom, you can enter tuning parameters directly.
 This allows you to also tune frequencies not detected during spectrum scan.
 It is however very unlikely that such frequencies will tune.
 A more